verobla/Shouting-Big-Data/README.md

 	hadoop jar bigdata-0.2.jar nl.utwente.bigdata.shouting.PigTableGenerator /user/alyr/worldcup/* FullPigTable

 Different MapReduce tasks are put in different classes which have main methods for clarity and simplicity.

 Available programs inside the jar are:

  - PigTableGenerator:		to generate the table that are used by Pig Latin
  - ShoutingExtractor:		to extract the shouting tweets
  - NonShoutingExtractor:	to extract the non shouting tweets
  - Sorter:					to sort the tweets
  - WordCounter:				to count the words in a tweet

- they are all in package "nl.utwente.bigdata.shouting".
+They are all in package "nl.utwente.bigdata.shouting".
 For more information about the programs check the comments.

 2) Pig Latin part
 -You first need to make sure you have the FullPigTable or the PigTable (depending if you want to test on the whole data or just a small part) on the hadoop file system.
 For this, run the command: